 |pulse repetition frequency (PRF):|

 |hits per scan:|

-Ceros 200 is operating in J-band frequency-agile naval fire-control radar.
+Ceros 200 is operating in the J-band frequency-agile naval fire-control radar.
 The system provides an autonomous electro-optic tracking capability using TV/infrared cameras and laser rangefinders in addition to the radar sensor.
 The CEROS 200 director is also available with an integrated I-band continuous-wave illuminator for use with the Sea Sparrow missile.

 The antenna is a Cassegrain type with a diameter of 1 m.
-The additional horn radiator in the focus of the Cassegrain reflector is for target illumination in a different frequency band.
+The additional horn radiator in the focus of the Cassegrain reflector is for target illumination radar in a different frequency band.
 The radar uses a helix Traveling Wave Tube transmitter.
 This allows a randomly pulse to pulse frequency hopping.